panva/openid-client/docs/interfaces/PrivateKey.md

 ***

-Interface to pass an asymmetric private key and, optionally, its associated JWK Key ID to be added as a `kid` JOSE Header Parameter.
+An asymmetric private key with an optional JWK Key ID for JOSE headers.

 ## Properties